The Cost Complexity Problem

 | Tier 3 | 0% | $1,200/yr |

 When a Tier 1 user buys $100 in credits, they pay $104 and receive $100 in their balance.
 A Tier 3 user pays exactly $100 for the same $100 in credits.
-This keeps per-request cost deduction simple — every request deducts the exact cost reported by LiteLLM, with no additional fee calculation at request time.
+This keeps per-request cost deduction simple — every request deducts the exact cost reported by the gateway, with no additional fee calculation at request time.

 Platform fee tiers are set automatically by Stripe webhooks when a subscription is created or changed.
 There is no manual configuration.